 Singapore's Progressive Wage Model

-Singapore does not have a minimum wage system in the classical sense.
-Rather, Singapore’s has to-date adopted an industry-to-industry approach, termed the Progressive Wage Model (“PWM”).
+Singapore does not have a minimum wage in the classical sense.
+Rather, she has adopted an industry-by-industry approach to setting what is termed as the Progressive Wage Model (“PWM”).

 (i) Clear pathways for workers to progress in their careers,

-(ii) Minimum wage requirements for different rungs of the career pathway (Singapore citizens and Permanent Residents (“PRs”)),
+(ii) Minimum wage requirements for different rungs of the career pathway (applicable to Singapore citizens and Permanent Residents (“PR”)),

-(iii) Training to improve workers’ skills & productivity – to uplift the capacity to contribute more to employers’ bottom line and justify the wage increases.
+(iii) Training to improve workers’ skills & productivity – so they have the capability to contribute more to employers’ bottomline, justifying the wage increases.

 (Click table to enlarge)